orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/stereo.rst

 we need to estimate them manually.
 This is pretty simple using the two epipolar images.

-In our case, we take one point on a *flat* area.
-The image coordinate in :math:`image_{1}` is :math:`[1970,1525]` and in :math:`image_{2}` is :math:`[1970,1526]`.
+In our case, we choose one point on a *flat* area.
+Its coordinates are :math:`[1525, 1970]` in epipolar image 1 and :math:`[1526, 1970]` in epipolar image 2.
 We then select a second point on a higher region (in our case a point near the top of the Pyramid of Cheops!).
-The image coordinate of this pixel in :math:`image_{1}` is :math:`[1661,1299]` and in :math:`image_{2}` is :math:`[1633,1300]`.
-So you see for the horizontal exploration, we must set the minimum value lower than :math:`-30` (the convention for the sign of the disparity range is from image1 to image2).
+The image coordinates of this pixel are :math:`[1661,1299]` in image 1 and :math:`[1633,1300]` in image 2.
+We check the difference between column coordinates in images 1 and 2 in order to derive the useful disparity interval for horizontal exploration.
+In our case, this interval is at least :math:`[-28,1]` (the convention for the sign of the disparity range is from image 1 to image 2).

+Note that this exploration interval can be reduced using an external DEM in the *StereoRectificationGridGenerator* application.
+Indeed, the disparities measured between the epipolar images are relative to the reference altitude used when computing epipolar grids (hence, defining the epipolar geometry).
+Using an external DEM should produce epipolar images where altitude deviations from the reference are smaller, and as a consequence, disparities closer to 0.

-Note that this estimation can be simplified using an external DEM in the *StereoRectificationGridGenerator* application.
-Regarding the vertical disparity, in the first step we said that we reduced the problem of 3-D extraction to a 1-D problem, but this is not completely true in general cases.
+Regarding the vertical disparity, in the first step we said that we reduced the problem of 2D exploration to a 1D problem, but this is not completely true in general cases.
 There might be small disparities in the vertical direction which are due to parallax errors (i.e. epipolar lines exhibit a small shift in the vertical direction, around 1 pixel).
-In fact, the exploration is typically smaller along the vertical direction of disparities than along the horizontal one.
+In fact, the exploration is typically smaller along the vertical direction than along the horizontal one.
 You can also estimate them on the epipolar pair (in our case we use a range of :math:`-1` to :math:`1`).

-One more time, take care of the sign of this minimum and this maximum for disparities (always from image1 to image2).
+One more time, take care of the sign for minimum and maximum disparities (always from image1 to image2).

 The command line for the *BlockMatching* application is:

 ::

-    otbcli_BlockMatching -io.inleft image1_epipolar.tif
+    otbcli_BlockMatching -io.inleft epi_image1.tif
-                         -io.inright image2_epipolar.tif
+                         -io.inright epi_image2.tif
                          -io.out disparity_map_ncc.tif
                          -bm.minhd -45
                          -bm.maxhd 5
-                         -bm.minvd 1
+                         -bm.minvd -1
                          -bm.maxvd 1
-                         -mask.inleft image1_epipolar_mask.tif
+                         -mask.inleft epi_mask_image1.tif
-                         -mask.inright image2_epipolar_mask.tif
+                         -mask.inright epi_mask_image2.tif
                          -io.outmetric 1
                          -bm.metric ncc
                          -bm.subpixel dichotomy